Darklg/CSSLisible/README_en.md

 * URL_SITE : (string) Base URL for the website (ended by /)
 * URL_REWRITING : (bool) Use URL Rewriting

+## How to contribute

+If you want to contribute to CSSLisible please read our [contributing guidelines](https://github.com/Darklg/CSSLisible/blob/master/CONTRIBUTING.md).

 ## Licence MIT

 Copyright (c) 2012 Kevin Rocher